adityagangurde27/PUSH-BUTTON-COUNTER/README.md

 **MENTOR**: NEELA SANTOSH

-# DESCRIPTION : This project focuses on building a temperature monitoring system using the LM35 temperature sensor and Arduino Uno.
-The LM35 provides an analog voltage output proportional to the ambient temperature, which is read by the Arduino's analog pin.
-The temperature data is then processed and displayed in real time either on a 16x2 LCD display using the LiquidCrystal library or on the Serial Monitor.
-The task includes designing the circuit, writing and uploading the Arduino code, and demonstrating the working system through live temperature readings.
-This project helps in understanding analog sensor interfacing, real-time data display, and basic electronics integration with microcontrollers.
+# DESCRIPTION : This project integrates a **push button counter** with a **temperature sensing system**, aimed at demonstrating basic digital input handling and sensor interfacing using a microcontroller like Arduino.
+The push button acts as a simple user input to increment a counter, which can be displayed on an LCD or serial monitor.
+Simultaneously, a **temperature sensor** (such as an LM35 or DHT11) is used to continuously measure the ambient temperature.
+The measured temperature is also displayed on the LCD or serial monitor in real-time.
+This setup not only helps in understanding the functionality of digital inputs and sensors but also provides practical exposure to serial communication or display interfacing in embedded systems.

 # OUTPUT :
 ![Image](https://github.com/user-attachments/assets/01f2d26e-55e0-458e-a707-7a587aeb2232)